Methoxamine

 Methoxamine, sold under the brand names Vasoxine, Vasoxyl, and Vasylox among others, is a sympathomimetic medication used as an antihypotensive agent.
 It has mostly or entirely been discontinued.
 The drug is an α_{1}-adrenergic receptor agonist.

 Medical uses

 The long duration of action of methoxamine has been said to have rendered it obsolete in modern clinical practice.

 Pharmacology

 Methoxamine is an α_{1}-adrenergic receptor agonist.
 It is described as a long-acting α_{1}-adrenergic receptor agonist and this is contrasted with phenylephrine which is said to be short-acting.
 Phenylephrine is 5 to 10 times more potent than methoxamine and has a 3-fold higher maximal effect.

 Chemistry

 Methoxamine, also known as 2,5-dimethoxy-β-hydroxy-α-methylphenethylamine or as 2,5-dimethoxy-β-hydroxyamphetamine, is a substituted phenethylamine and amphetamine derivative.

+Analogues

-It is somewhat similar in chemical structure to those of desglymidodrine (3,6-dimethoxy-β-hydroxyphenethylamine), dimetofrine (3,5-dimethoxy-4,β-dihydroxy-N-methylphenethylamine), 2,5-dimethoxyamphetamine (2,5-DMA), and butaxamine ((1S,2S)-3,6-dimethoxy-β-hydroxy-N-tert-butylamphetamine).
+Analogues of methoxamine include desglymidodrine (2,5-dimethoxy-β-hydroxyphenethylamine), dimetofrine (3,5-dimethoxy-4,β-dihydroxy-N-methylphenethylamine), 2,5-dimethoxyamphetamine (2,5-DMA), butaxamine ((1S,2S)-2,5-dimethoxy-β-hydroxy-N-tert-butylamphetamine), methoxyphenamine (2-methoxy-N-methylamphetamine), and β-hydroxyamphetamine (e.g., phenylpropanolamine, norpseudoephedrine), among others.